kexplo/TIL/Kubernetes/Traefik.md

 $ kubectl describe svc traefik --namespace kube-system
 ```

+You can also use `serviceType=LoadBalancer` with the LoadBalancer.

 ### Enable Dashboard and set Dashboard domain

 1. Append below options to `helm install stable/traefik ...` command